AI workspace comparison

 Is Resyl easier than Tana?

 Yes.
 Tana is a powerful but complex workspace you configure with supertags and schemas.
-Resyl works out of the box — type a sentence and it structures the person, deal, and follow-up automatically, with no setup.
+Resyl works out of the box — speak, type, or photograph what happened and it structures the person, deal, and follow-up automatically, with no setup.

 What's the difference between Resyl and Tana?

 Tana is a general AI workspace for notes, tasks, and knowledge.
-Resyl is purpose-built for relationship memory — remembering people, conversations, and follow-ups — without you having to design the structure first.
+Resyl is purpose-built for relationship memory — remembering people, conversations, and follow-ups, with friend and Community sharing — without you having to design the structure first.

 Does Tana have relationship memory built in?

 Not out of the box.
-You can build it in Tana using supertags, but Resyl ships people-first memory by default, so it works on day one with no configuration.
+You can build it in Tana using supertags, but Resyl ships people-first memory, a relationship graph, and sharing by default, so it works on day one with no configuration.

 Try Resyl — free on Android